The burgeoning regional jet fleet is about to unleash a big wave of work in Europe and North America.

 Regional jets, particularly their engines and components, are emerging as a major growh driver in the commercial transport MRO market.
 According to the fleet database compiled by New Haven, Conn.-based BACK Aviation Solutions, regional jets accounted for just 4% of the world commercial jet fleet in January 1994, with 338 units.
 This grew to 2,058, or 13%, by January 2004.
 BACK predicts that by 2014, the number of regional jets will reach 3,847, or 24% of a total worldwide jet fleet of ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Business Opportunities from Regional Aircraft".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Business Opportunities from Regional Aircraft".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.